Table of contents

 Fatal familial insomnia (FFI) is a rare genetic degenerative brain disorder.
 Insomnia associated with this condition starts mild but becomes progressively worse until physical and mental capacities deteriorate.
 Most patients notice onset around 40-60 years of age, and the disease is fatal in 6-36 months.
 This disease affects the prion proteins in the thalamus, a brain region that controls the sleep-wake cycle.

 As a whole, prion diseases are rare.
-In total, all prion diseases are thought to affect about one person per million people in the general population per year.
+In total, experts think all prion diseases affect about one person per million people in the general population per year.
 Thus, this condition is extremely rare.

-While it is clear that specific behavioral patterns could trigger insomnia, it is also believed to have genetic predispositions.
+While it is clear that specific behavioral patterns could trigger insomnia, experts believe it also has genetic predispositions.
 Research in this field is scarce, but fortunately, a number of studies have provided useful results on these questions.

 Following research in 2018 summarized by Science Daily, researchers identified specific genes that seem to trigger sleep problems and linked the AUTS2 as one of them.
 The AUTS2 is also responsible for insomnia and other psychiatric disorders such as depression and physical conditions such as type 2 diabetes.
 The study found that insomnia did have a genetic leaning, but genes are not the only conditions responsible for it.

 A 2018 research published in Molecular Psychiatry revealed that insomnia and sleep disorders are genetically related.
-The research was championed by Murray Stein of the University of California San Diego and the VA San Diego Healthcare System.
+Murray Stein of the University of California San Diego and the VA San Diego Healthcare System championed this research.
 The focus sample was large respondents across the United States.

 Stein and his research team performed genome-wide association studies (GWAS).
-A large range of data was analyzed, including DNA samples obtained from more than 33,000 soldiers participating in the Army Study To Assess Risk and Resilience in Servicemembers (STARRS).
-Also, data from soldiers of European, African, and Latino descent were grouped separately to identify the influence of specific ancestral lineages.
+The authors analyzed a large range of data, including DNA samples obtained from more than 33,000 soldiers participating in the Army Study To Assess Risk and Resilience in Servicemembers (STARRS).
+Also, they grouped data from soldiers of European, African, and Latino descent separately to identify the influence of specific ancestral lineages.
 Stein and his colleagues also compared their results with two recent studies that used data from the UK Biobank.

 From the study, Stein and his team concluded that insomnia had a partially heritable basis.
 Among participants of European descent, there was additionally a genetic tie between sleeplessness and major depression.